Braullie/Udacity-Capstone-Project-Stock-Price-Predictor/README.md

 # Udacity-Capstone-Project-Stock-Price-Predictor

+## Medium Link
+This is the project as seen on Medium https://smurguersons.medium.com/stock-price-prediction-with-python-168925c5ceb7

 ## Overview of the Project
 This is my submission of Udacity's Investment and Trading Capstone Project for the Data Scientist Nano Degree.
 The purpose of this project is to create a easy-to-use python notebook and function module where predictions about stock prices can be made.
 The main features are: